julilan/julilan/README.md

-### Juli Molnár @julilan

 Hi there!
-I’m currently learning web development at [Business College Helsinki](https://www.bc.fi/).
+I’m Juli and I'm currently learning web development at [Business College Helsinki](https://www.bc.fi/).
 When I'm not honing my skills to create amazing websites and applications, you can find me cozied up with a good book and a steaming cup of tea, or indulging in a marathon of the latest K-dramas.
 I'm also an avid gamer so feel free to add me on Discord!

 ![](https://dcbadge.vercel.app/api/shield/146682053314871297?style=flat-square)